-The full-time enrollment for a student is 12-16 hours for Fall and Spring Terms and three to five hours for the Jan Term.
+The full-time enrollment for a student is 12-16 hours for Fall and Spring Terms and one course (3 to 4 hours) for the Jan Term.
 Students will be required to enroll in no fewer than twelve semester hours in the Fall and Spring Terms and no fewer than three semester hours in the Jan Term, unless specifically exempted from this requirement by the appropriate dean.
 Any student who seeks such an exemption must submit a petition to this effect no later than three weeks prior to the beginning of the term.